 - receive regular updates on the work of the Action Collaborative, including priority invitations to public meetings and advance notice of new resources and publications;

-We request that Network Organizations:
+We expect that Network Organizations will:

-- support the Action Collaborative’s social media and public engagement campaigns;
+- support the Action Collaborative’s social media and public engagement campaigns.

 How to Become a Network Organization